Why do you feel lost in your career?

 No one else can define what success means to you other than yourself.
 But how do you do that?

 How can you get clear and make a change?

 In order to articulate your preferences, you need patience, structure, and persistent intent in your thinking to uncover the root.

 First, you need to define what you are really looking for.
 You need to take the time to check in with your gut, interrogate these preferences, and figure out both what you want and what fears are stopping you.

-You need to investigate your fears and see how much truth there is to them.
+You must investigate your fears and see how much truth there is to them.
 You need to create systems rather than goals so you can build habits and circumvent your own sloth.

-You need to carve out time for this process and find people who can hold you accountable when you get tired.
-You also need someone to call you out when you get distracted to help you stay focused.
+You have to carve out time for this process and find people who can hold you accountable when you get tired.
+You also require someone to call you out when you get distracted to help you stay focused.

 By doing this, you build confidence in yourself and you free yourself up to explore previously unconsidered possibilities.